How to turn on mutual TLS authentication for your REST APIs in API Gateway

 API Gateway produces certificate warnings only when you update your domain name.
 API Gateway doesn’t notify you if a previously uploaded certificate expires.

-The following AWS CLI command updates a custom domain name to use a new truststore version.
+The following update-domain-name command updates a custom domain name to use a new truststore version:

 Disable mutual TLS